 Born in 1986 in the Allgäu.
 Studied Media and Communication at Augsburg University and Design and Communication Strategy at the Augsburg University of Applied Sciences.
 Active as a freelance filmmaker.

 The first meeting with Michael Moling focused my interest on another aspect.
 I experienced a person with enormous stamina who stuck to a project that others would probably have given up on long ago.
-My basic question was: ‘To what extent is it worth fighting for a region’s culture if a large part of its inhabitants doesn’t understand the culture or has no interest in it?”
+My basic question was: ‘To what extent is it worth fighting for a region’s culture if a large part of its inhabitants doesn’t understand the culture or have any interest in it?’
 My aim was to make a film about the motivation of a person who defies all headwinds and places sculptures on mountains.
 I wanted to find out whether he is really doing this in the spirit of his homeland and culture, or whether he is mainly concerned with the survival of his pet project.”

 Timian Hopf